 Were you looking for the other Congo?
 That's the Republic of Congo.

-Once known as Zaire, the Democratic Republic of Congo is Africa’s third largest country.
+Formerly known as Zaire, the Democratic Republic of Congo is Africa’s second largest country and the fourth most populated nation in Africa.
+The Democratic Republic of Congo is extremely rich in natural resources, but political instability, a lack of infrastructure and a culture of corruption have limited development, extraction and exploitation efforts.
 The land is home to great stretches of savannah, as well as dramatic volcanic mountain peaks in the east.

 On November 15, 1908 King Léopold II of Belgium formally relinquished personal control of the Congo Free State.
 The renamed Belgian Congo came under the administration of the Belgian parliament.
 The Belgian administration might be most charitably characterized as paternalistic colonialism.
 Roman Catholic and Protestant churches dominated the education system and the curricula reflected Christian and Western values.
 In 1948 Christian missions controlled 99.6% of educational facilities.
 They had little regard for native culture and beliefs.
 Native schools provided a mainly religious and vocational education.